dogedart/altcointip/README.md

 ## Introduction

-For introduction to and use of ALTcointip bot, see __http://www.reddit.com/r/ALTcointip/wiki/index__
+For introduction to and use of LITEDOGE ALTcointip bot, see __http://www.reddit.com/r/ALTcointip/wiki/index__

 ## Getting Started